Is Reeves mounting a pension tax raid at the Budget?

 Tom Selby, AJ Bell’s director of public policy, said: “The constant speculation about the future of pension tax incentives damages people’s confidence in saving for retirement.
 Why should I lock my money up for decades if there is a risk the goalposts will be moved?”

-With the final decision the chancellor could make remaining uncertain, here are the most likely options should she choose to take aim at pensions:
+With the chancellor’s final decision remaining uncertain, here are the most likely options should she choose to take aim at pensions:

 Cutting higher rates of tax relief